adityaramesh15/PacketClassification/packet-analysis/README.md

 This portion of the project features machine learning for anomalous packet detection using Isolation Forests from scikit-learn written in Python.
 Additionally, it involves a hybridized caching solution for retrieving location data for IP addresses using the GeoLite2 API and database queries/writes from Redis.

 ## Setup
-To set up the project, ensure you use a virtual environment (venv) to manage dependencies.
+To set up the project as a *standalone* portion, ensure you use a virtual environment (venv) to manage dependencies.
+This is assuming you are using this project without the packet-sniffer portion.
 Follow the steps below:

 ```bash
 cd packet-analysis